 The Project Area lies in the Estuarine Transition Zone, the dynamic interface between freshwater and saltwater influences.
 For this reason, salinity regimes and patterns are understandably dynamic both spatially and temporally.
 Much of the freshwater inflow comes from the copious amount of small freshwater drainages and emergent groundwater flow from the Point Reyes Mesa and Inverness Ridge, as well as the larger creeks such as Lagunitas Creek, Olema Creek, Bear Valley Creek, Fish Hatchery Creek, and Tomasini Creek.
 Because of these freshwater influences, prior to restoration, salinities and temperatures differed significantly between the Project Area and other Study Areas (Parsons 2009).
-Salinity averaged 6.9 ppt in the Project Area, 22.0 ppt in Reference Areas, and 0.6 ppt in Upstream Areas, which receive less or no tidal influence and have strong perennial or seasonal freshwater influences (Kruskal-Wallis, n=1261, df=2, H=472.6, P < 0.001; ibid).
+Salinity averaged 6.9 parts per thousand (ppt) in the Project Area, 22.0 ppt in Reference Areas, and 0.6 ppt in Upstream Areas, which receive less or no tidal influence and have strong perennial or seasonal freshwater influences (Kruskal-Wallis, n=1261, df=2, H=472.6, P < 0.001; ibid).

 Based on statistical analyses, a significant change in average salinities occurred within the Project Area after restoration.
+Median salinities climbed from 1.6 ppt during Pre-Restoration and 4.2 ppt during Passive Restoration to 11.1 ppt during Full Restoration (Mood Median Test, df=2, Chi-Square=60.5, P<0.0001).
+Average salinities were 6.9 (\pm 0.3; SE) ppt during Pre-Restoration, 8.5 (\pm 0.9; SE) ppt during Passive Restoration, and 12.1 (\pm 0.6; SE) ppt after restoration.
+Based on the fact that average salinities seemed higher than median ones, at least for Pre- and Passive-Restoration, these periods were characterized more by episodic instances or periods of higher salinity than was Full Restoration.

-Average salinities climbed from 6.9 (\pm 0.3; SE) ppt Pre-Restoration to 8.5 (\pm 0.9; SE) ppt during Passive Restoration to 13.5 (\pm 0.8; SE) ppt after restoration (ANOVA, n=1,188, df=2, F=29.94 P<0.0001, Adj.
-R2=0.047).
-Median salinities jumped during the first year after restoration (16.6), but dropped during Year 2 (4.3 ppt; Mood Median Test, n=1,188, Chi-Square = 52.4, P<0.0001).
-Average salinities were slightly higher than medians, suggesting that either some sampling events (e.g., summer) or areas influenced salinity conditions.
-Salinities averaged 17.1 (\pm 1.2; SE) ppt in Year 1, dropping to 10.6 (\pm 1.0; SE) in Year 2.
+Median salinities jumped during the first year after restoration (16.6), but dropped during Year 2 (4.3 ppt), climbing slightly back up in Year 3 (8.7 ppt; Mood Median Test, df=4, Chi-Square = 73.9, P<0.0001).
+With the exception of Year 3, average salinities appeared to be slightly higher than medians, suggesting that either some higher salinity sampling events (e.g., summer) or areas influenced salinity conditions.
+Salinities averaged 17.1 (\pm 1.2; SE) ppt in Year 1, dropping to 10.6 (\pm 1.0; SE) in Year 2 and 9.43 (\pm 0.7; SE) ppt in Year 3.
+The unusual pattern of high and prolonged rainfall in 2011 may have skewed average salinities in the opposite direction from previous years.
 Figure 3 shows changes in salinities for each of the sub-sampling units or areas within the Project Area.